 Anyone who’s been in jail has some stories to tell about the whole experience.
 How’d you end up in jail?
 Did you get fair treatment?
 What was it like in jail?
 Tell us about the other inmates.
 How did going to jail affect your life?

 Tell Your Story About Bexar County Detention Division

 Did you meet some cool folks in jail?
 Do you need to find an inmate you met while you were incarcerated?
 Then send them a message by posting a comment below.

-Post a message to people locked up at Bexar County Detention Division
+Post a message to people incarcerated at Bexar County Detention Division

 Return To Main Menu